 On some of the busier routes, you might also have the option to take a slower or connecting train.
 It may take a little longer than some high-speed or direct services, but if you have a little extra time on your hands, you might find a cheaper fare.
 Plus, you'll have more time to enjoy the view of the countryside!

 For specific information about how to get your hands on cheap tickets, check out our European train tickets hub.

-Train tickets from Milan Central Station to Lugano can start from as little as €12 when you book in advance and are usually more expensive when purchased on the day.
-Prices can also vary depending the time of day, route and class you book and are usually more expensive if you book on the day.
+Train ticket prices from Milan Central Station to Lugano can start from as little as €12 when you book in advance.
+The cost of tickets can vary depending on the time of day, route and class you book and are usually more expensive if you book on the day.

 Yes, it is possible to travel from Milan Central Station to Lugano without having to change trains.
-There are 19 direct trains from Milan Central Station to Lugano.
+There are 15 direct trains from Milan Central Station to Lugano each day.
 Though there may be fewer direct services available depending on your exact departure date.

 Trains travelling from Milan Central Station to Lugano cover a distance of around 38 miles (61 km) during the journey.